Maria Nikiforova: Battle for Yelysavethrad

 The Druzhina then moved on to the central Ukrainian city of Yelysavethrad, bloodlessly capturing the city from the Ukrainian nationalists and establishing a revolutionary committee to oversee its transition to Soviet power.
 While occupying the city, she assassinated a Russian officer, expropriated local stores and redistributed basic necessities to the population, and established a barter economy for non-essential goods, all in open defiance the Bolshevik-controlled Revkom.
 Nikiforova accused the Revkom of being too tolerant towards the bourgeoisie and having constituted a new ruling class, even threatening to disperse the organ and shoot its chairman, due to her opposition to all forms of government.
-The Revkom responded by ordering her to leave the city, which she did a few days later, but only after looting the city's military college of all their weapons, leaving behind a newly-established local detachment of Black Guards.
+The Revkom responded by ordering her to leave the city, which she did a few days later, after looting the city's military college of all their weapons, leaving behind a newly established local detachment of Black Guards.

 The Central Council of Ukraine responded to the rapid Soviet advance by signing a treaty with the Central Powers.
 With the support of the Ukrainian haydamaks, the Austro-Hungarian Army and Imperial German Army launched an invasion of Ukraine, pushing the Soviet lines back again.
 When the German forces arrived at Yelysavethrad, the Revkom immediately evacuated, leaving a power vacuum in the city.
 While the occupying powers attempted to recruit men to its side, even conscripting the local peasantry into service, the Druzhina returned to occupy Yelysavethrad, taking over the local railway station and regularly touring the city to expropriate money from the bourgeoisie.
 After days of tense peace between the city's official government and the anarchists, a conflict broke out between the anarchists and local factory workers, giving the government forces an opportunity to move against the Druzhina.
-Although the anarchists managed to defend themselves against the assault, they were far outnumbered, forcing them to withdraw to Kanatovo, where they discovered that a number of their soldiers had been taken prisoner.
+The anarchists managed to defend themselves against the assault, but they were far outnumbered, forcing them to withdraw to Kanatovo, where they discovered that a number of their soldiers had been taken prisoner.